stormpath/stormpath-django/README.rst

     AUTH_USER_MODEL = 'django_stormpath.StormpathUser'

+You can read more about how Django's custom user model works `here <https://docs.djangoproject.com/en/1.7/topics/auth/customizing/#specifying-a-custom-user-model> _`.

 Lastly, you need to specify your Stormpath credentials: your API key and secret, as well as your Stormpath Application URL.